rpagliuca/devser/hugo/content/posts/linux-xorg-gui-isolation.md

 Source: https://unix.stackexchange.com/a/129171/42520

-Afterward, start browsing the internet using your favorite web browser and voilà!
+Afterward, start browsing the internet using your favorite web browser and *voilà*!
 The terminal running the previous command has listed every keyboard event.

 Credit card numbers, passwords, sensitive personal data.
 They are all there.